Pivotal tests for relevant differences in the second order dynamics of functional time series

 Finally, we verify condition (3.10) of \cite{McL74}.
 Observe first that for the conditional variance, we obtain

 where Fubini's theorem justifies, via an analoguous reasoning to the above, the interchange of integrals.
-The conditions for Fubini's theorem can be verified via a similar derivation as in \eqref{eq:FubN}, More specifically, using the Cauchy-Schwarz inequality and exploiting uncorrelatedness of the increments we obtain in this case
+The conditions for Fubini's theorem can be verified via a similar derivation as in \eqref{eq:FubN}.
+More specifically, using the Cauchy-Schwarz inequality and \autoref{lem:Burkh}, we obtain

 Let $\mathcal{V}^{(\omega)}_{X}$ and $\mathcal{V}^{(\omega)}_{Y}$ be arbitrary elements of $S_2(\Hi)$.
 These may be written in their canonical form, i.e., in the form $\sum_i s^{(\omega)}_{l,i} (u^{(\omega)}_{l,i} \otimes v^{(\omega)}_{l,i})$ where, for fixed $\omega$, $\{u^{(\omega)}_{l,i}\}$ and $\{v^{(\omega)}_{l,i}\}$ are orthonormal bases of $\Hi$ and $\{s^{(\omega)}_{l,i}\}$ is a non-decreasing sequence of non-negative numbers converging to zero.
 Hence,